 It’s a normal day for a volunteer at Ukutula, the lion education and research facility, or as they advertise on the sign at the front gates, ‘a place of quiet’.
 We begin the morning feeding cubs, preparing bottles of formula milk to hand feed to baby tigers and hyenas.
 During my visit, the Lions were around three to five months old, and were receiving whole chickens we packed with protein powder.
 They are fed every day around 4 pm.
 The volunteers stand around just outside their enclosure and throw in the stinking chickens, aiming so that the little cubs have a chance of eating first.
 Some days a bigger lion steals their food, but ‘that’s how they learn’, the guides told us.

 It feels like paradise while you are there, like nothing in the real world can touch you.
 One day blends into the next.
 It’s clear how much the animals are loved.
-Gill Jacobs, co-owner of Ukutula, gets up several times a week to take the volunteers and special guests on a 6:30 am lion walk.
+Gill Jacobs gets up several times a week to take the volunteers and special guests on a 6:30 am lion walk.
 She never gets tired of seeing the animals, she tells us.
-Every time she walks with them, they manage to surprise her.
 There are animals roaming free on the property – ostriches, zebra, giraffes, and wildebeest.
-Sometimes on a lion walk, even these seemingly tame lions who happily walk along next to humans, calmly taking chickens from their handlers, get distracted by an animal and we watch in amazement as their natural instincts take over and they move in for the kill.
-Usually an ostrich, but sometimes zebra.
+Sometimes on a lion walk, even these seemingly tame lions who happily walk along next to humans, calmly taking chickens from their handlers, get distracted by an animal.
+We watch in amazement as their natural instincts take over and they move in for the kill.
+Usually an ostrich, sometimes zebra.
 Just when you start relaxing, these animals jolt you out of your comfort zone – reminding you of what you’re dealing with.

-On our first day, we receive an orientation from the owners, Gill and Willi Jacobs, giving us all the information about Ukutula – what they do and what they stand for.
-The research they are conducting, the disease-free lions they raise for the research, the lab they are building, and the documentation of the research they have carried out with the University of Pretoria.
-As I listen to their talk, I realise they seem to be subtly on the defensive, and for what reason I’m not sure.
+On our first day, we receive an orientation from the owners, Gill and Willi Jacobs.
+The research they are conducting, the disease-free lions they raise for the research, the lab they are building.
+The documentation of the research they have carried out with the University of Pretoria.
+As I listen to their talk, I realise they seem to be subtly on the defensive.
+For what reason, I’m not sure.
 Finally, they mention it – ‘Has anyone seen the documentary Blood Lions?’
 I look around at our little group of new volunteers and we all shake our heads.
-They’ve made some accusations about our practices here at Ukutula, all completely untrue, things taken out of context.
+They’ve made some accusations about our practices here at Ukutula, all completely untrue, things were taken out of context.
 But we are happy to answer any questions you have, please don’t worry about offending us,’ Willi says to the group.
 ‘Offending them?’
 I think to myself.
 ‘But this is paradise.’

 What is canned hunting?